Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • clinical symptoms are more typical for other diseases than for actinomycosis;

 • (tissue examination) and serological (antibody determination) studies are low specific and low sensitivity .
-In other words, they can be positive not only with actinomycosis, but also with other diseases - on the other hand, with actinomycosis they give rather weak results, and this casts doubt on the fact that the disease is provoked precisely by the radiant fungus.
+In other words, they can be positive not only for actinomycosis, but also for other diseases - on the other hand, for actinomycosis they give rather weak results, and this casts doubt on the fact that the disease is provoked specifically by the radiant fungus.

-Drusen detection is not 100% accurate when diagnosing actinomycosis: drusen contained only 25% of samples isolated from fistulas, their absence did not mean the absence of actinomycosis, which in these cases was confirmed using other diagnostic methods.
+Detection of drusen is not 100% certain precise method when diagnosing actinomycosis: drusen contained only 25% of samples secreted from fistulas; their absence did not mean the absence of actinomycosis, which in these cases was confirmed using other diagnostic methods.

-Instrumental diagnostic methods, with the help of which it is possible to determine the presence of abscesses, act as auxiliary ones, because the detection of abscesses does not mean that they are of actinomycotic origin.
-On the other hand, instrumental methods can be an important aid in diagnosis if, due to anatomical specifics, it is difficult to take pus or biopsy tissues.
-So, with actinomycosis, the central nervous system is performed with contrast, while the abscesses are visualized in the form of foci with the following characteristics:
+Instrumental diagnostic methods, which can be used to determine the presence of abscesses, act as auxiliary, because the detection of abscesses does not mean that they are of actinomycotic origin.
+On the other hand, instrumental methods can be an important aid in diagnosis if, due to the anatomical specifics, it is difficult to collect pus or perform a tissue biopsy.
+Thus, in case of actinomycosis, the central nervous system is examined with contrast, and the abscesses are visualized in the form of foci with the following characteristics:

 • with reduced density;